Skip to content

 Acoustic Monitoring of Ecosystems

-Acoustic monitoring of ecosystems is an efficient and non invasive method that allow us to collect data continuously and remotely in the ecosystems.
+Acoustic monitoring of ecosystems is an efficient and non-invasive method that allows us to collect data continuously and remotely in the ecosystems.
 Using this data we can tell a lot about what is happening in our parks, reserves and conservancies.
-Birds vocalize a lot and also respond quickly to enviromental changes making them to be an ideal indicator species for acoustic monitoring of the biosphere.
+Birds vocalize a lot and also respond quickly to environmental changes making them to be ideal indicator species for acoustic monitoring of the biosphere.

 Acoustic classification of birds

-The idea behind acoustic classification of birds is that birds produce characteristic calls/songs that are unique to their species.
-We can tell different species of birds by just listening to the sound they produce.
+The idea behind the acoustic classification of birds is that birds produce characteristic calls/songs that are unique to their species.
+We can tell different species of birds by just listening to the sounds they produce.
 Acoustic data is collected by deploying acoustic sensors in the field.
-From analysis of this data, we can assess the state of our ecosystems.
+From the analysis of this data, we can assess the state of our ecosystems.
 A lot of data is collected by the acoustic sensors.
-Manual classification of this data may turn to be a difficult task.
+Manual classification of this data may turn out to be a difficult task.
 However, we can automate the process by using acoustic sensors that automatically classify the recordings they capture.
-These sensors are loaded with machine learning models that have been pretrained on birds acoustic data for the classification.
+These sensors are loaded with machine learning models that have been trained on birds' acoustic data for classification.

 How does it work?

-Sound produced by a given bird species sounds differently from sound from another species due to difference in frequency components of these sounds.
+The sound produced by a given bird species sounds differently from sound from another species due to the difference in frequency components of these sounds.
 If we can extract the frequency components of a sound, we can be able to describe that sound.
 Sounds produced by birds of the same species will have frequency components that are unique to that species.
-Therefore, we can differentiate different birds species by analyzing the frequency components of the sounds they produce.
+Therefore, we can differentiate different bird species by analyzing the frequency components of the sounds they produce.
 A spectrogram ( a plot of frequency against time) is used to visualize the frequency components of sound.

 Figure 1: Spectrograms of a Grey-backed Camaroptera (left) and Hartlaub's Turacos (right)

-Figure 2: A flow diagram of how acoustic classification of bird species is acheived.
+Figure 2: A flow diagram of how acoustic classification of bird species is achieved.

 After training a model, we can then deploy it on an acoustic sensor for automatic acoustic classification of birds in the ecosystems.